The Borderlands movie is now filming. Here's what we know so far.

-The Borderlands movie is based on one of the best-selling critically-acclaimed video game franchises, with several awards under its belt.
-When the game first released in 2009, the gaming community was stunned by the game’s fast-paced gameplay, comic-like visuals, absurd humor, and environmental storytelling, which captivated the fans.
+The Borderlands movie is based on one of the best-selling, critically acclaimed video game franchises, with several awards under its belt.
+When the game was first released in 2009, the gaming community was stunned by the game’s fast-paced gameplay, comic-like visuals, absurd humor, and environmental storytelling, which captivated the fans.

 A Quick Recap Of The Story

 The Borderlands movie’s plot still remains shrouded in mystery, but judging from the game’s developer involvement in the film, we suspect that it will closely follow its narrative.

 Randy Pitchford, the Gearbox Software’s CEO, kept the fandom regularly updated on the movie’s development, revealing the cast, pre-production details, and other elements regarding the project.
 Unfortunately, those details aren’t grand enough to warrant a clearer picture of the movie’s plot.

 However, we can take notes from the game to give us hints of the Borderlands movie.
 The story of the game, takes place in 2864, on a mysterious, desolate, and barren planet Pandora – a wasteland at the edge of human civilization.

 The planet once housed an ancient race of aliens who left behind a cache of treasures, riches, and valuable alien tech, known as the Vault.
 This ushered a “gold rush” among Vault Hunters – daring adventurers and treasure hunters arriving on Pandora searching for a legendary alien vault.

 Naturally, the game follows one of these Vault Hunters (the player can pick one of four playable classes) through masses of Pandora’s super-aggressive flora and fauna and hordes of psychotic criminals that were left there by mining expeditions.